whatmakeart/whatmakeart.github.io/content/courses/sewing-and-fabrication/2024-fall/10-inflatalble-studio-work/10-01-inflatable-sewing-assignment.md

 - No Dimension Larger than 4 feet
 - An Entrance for an Occupant
 - Internal Baffling
-- > 70% of Form Elevated off Ground
+- greater than 70% of Form Elevated off Ground
 - Contain a Transformation of (form, color, size, experience)
 - Have a Cantilevered Section
 - Multiple Indentations
 - Other (feel free to add as you wish)

+## Material

+You will have access to at least 6 yards of fabric of your choice.
+You may need additional fabric for your concept and it is available for purchace.

 ## Technical Tips